 There is no grand idea behind this blog, no real plan or aim to jump on the blogosphere fame wagon, I’m simply going to write about the events I experience paying particular attention to those which I deem amusing, interesting and/or noteworthy.
 In truth the main purpose it will serve is to save repeating the same conversation, a multitude of times, to my nearest and dearest.
 So, on that note and to loosely quote Lewis Carroll, lets start at the beginning and go on till we come to an end.

-Anyway, on the 2nd March (bare in mind I left on the 28th Feb) I arrived in New Zealand without a hitch and was boarding the last leg of my journey over to the South island; I would later find out this airline is affectionately know as match box airways.
+Anyway, on the 2nd March (bear in mind that I left on the 28th Feb) I arrived in New Zealand without a hitch and was boarding the last leg of my journey over to the South island; I would later find out this airline is affectionately known as ‘match box airways’.
 Now I’ve travelled on some budget airlines before but having to load my own bag was a first, as was being sat directly behind the pilot like I was in the back seat of his car.

 Nevertheless the benefits of this flight heavily outweigh any negatives.
 Simply put, the views are incredible.
 New Zealand by air is something pictures cannot do justice.
 On a clear day as you fly over the Cook Strait via Marlborough sounds and then through Cloudy bay you are greeted by a blanket of vineyards covering the landscape.
 Welcome to wine country, welcome to Blenheim.